CoursAvenue/CoursAvenue/README.md

   - -a to autocorrect

 # Brakeman
-`bundle exec brakeman -O file.html`
+`bundle exec brakeman -o brakeman-report.html`